Ruiru-Lizzie-Zhang/UE-Rewriter/README.md

 ---

 Start with UE-rewriting data with BERT Masked Language Model.
+Only need data.json.zip OR data.json to be present.
 ```
 python preprocess.py